Bartek011/RaspberryPi_LoRa/README.md

 ```

 ### Test gpsd
 Remember that the PI needs clear view of the sky for GPS.
-There is a simple GPS client which you can run to test everything is working:
+There is a simple GPS client which you can run to test if everything is working:
 ```
 cgps -s
 ```